 SIGNIFICANT ARBITRATION DECISIONS

 The petitioner was alleging a repetitive trauma injury resulting in carpal tunnel syndrome.
 The petitioner testified that she developed hand pain and numbness as a result of her job deflashing headlights for Respondent.
-On cross-examination, Petitioner testified that she began having hand complaints prior to starting her job that she was alleging was the cause of her carpal tunnel syndrome.
 The petitioner was seeking prospective carpal tunnel surgery, over 100 weeks of TTD and PPD after any awarded surgery.
-The arbitrator denied the petitioner all benefits for not establishing a causal connection based upon her testimony that she developed hand pain and complaints prior to starting her job that she was relating her and her physicians were relating her carpal tunnel syndrome to.
+The arbitrator denied the petitioner all benefits for not establishing a causal connection.
+The Commission affirmed and adopted the arbitrator’s decision.